recomb-seq/recomb-seq.github.io/_paper-calls/RECOMB-2024-CfP.md

 Regular abstracts describing original work, including software applications.
 These will be considered for short oral presentations or posters.
 A 1-2 page abstract describing the methods and key results should be submitted via the EasyChair system.
 Please include “[Posters]” at the end of the paper title.

+In EasyChair, please select “RECOMB-seq 2024” track when you click “New Submission” in the “author” portal within the RECOMB conference at https://easychair.org/conferences/?conf=recomb2024.

 ---

 #### RECOMB-seq 2024 Call for Papers